Making History: How Greenpeace Visuals Win Campaigns

 September 13, 2021

-For Greenpeace, visual content—photos, videos, graphics, and animation—is at the very heart of our campaign strategies
+For the Greenpeace global network, visual content—photos, videos, graphics, and animation—is at the very heart of our campaign strategies

 These days you can’t run an organization without photos and videos for social media, websites, supporter emails, and media.

 For most organizations, these assets are an afterthought.
-But for Greenpeace, visual content – photos, videos, graphics, and animation – is at the very heart of our campaign strategies.
+But for the Greenpeace global network, visual content – photos, videos, graphics, and animation – is at the very heart of our campaign strategies.